 Looking for all of the Best Baby Gear of the Year, from jogging strollers to baby carriers?
 Click right here.

 No need to turn around while you’re doing 80 mph on the highway.
-Garmin’s new BabyCam displays a view of your backseat on nearly any Garmin GPS unit, as well as a host of other compatible GPS systems.
+Garmin’s new BabyCam video baby monitor displays a view of the back seat of your car (and your kids secured in a car seat) on nearly any Garmin GPS unit, as well as a host of other compatible GPS systems.
 Just tap the navigation screen (assuming you have one in the first place) and you can see your child napping, screaming, vomiting, or cursing at other drivers with minimal eye-shifting.
-Here’s what reviewers liked and didn’t like about it.
+Here’s what reviewers liked and didn’t like about the Garmin BabyCam.

-- The built-in night vision ensures you don’t risk waking your little one up when you flip on the car’s internal lights — you know, to see if they were sleeping.
+- The baby monitor’s built-in night vision ensures you don’t risk waking your little one up when you flip on the car’s internal lights — you know, to see if they were sleeping.

 - Finally, Garmin gives you the option of adding up to 4 more cams.
 And if the NFL has taught us nothing, it’s the more angles you can see, the better.